webscraperio/web-scraper-documentation/docs/Selectors/Link selector.md

 Note!
 Link selector works only with `<a>` tags with `href` attribute.
 If the link selector is not working for you then you can try these workarounds:

  1. Check that the link in the url bar changes after clicking an item.
-If the link doesn't change then the site is probably using ajax for data loading.
+If the link doesn't change, then the site is probably using ajax for data loading.
 Instead of using link selector you should use [Element click selector] [element-click].
  2. If the site opens a popup then you should use